 There are only 100 or so known cases of tetragametic chimerism in humans, so it is safe to assume that tetragametic chimerism in cats is also rare.

 Signs a cat may be a tetragametic chimera include:

 Heterochromia (different coloured eyes):

-Heterochromia is a condition in which the cat has done blue eye and one green eye.
-The most common cause of heterochromia in cats is due to the white masking or the white spotting gene which inhibits the production of melanin in certain areas of the body.
-Mosaicism and chimerism can also potentially cause heterochromia, but rare.
+Heterochromia is a condition in which the cat has one blue eye and one green eye.
+The most common cause of heterochromia in cats is the white masking or the white spotting gene which inhibits the production of melanin in certain areas of the body.
+Mosaicism and chimerism can also potentially cause heterochromia but are rare.